 We believe in one holy catholic and apostolic Church.
 We acknowledge one baptism for the forgiveness of sins.

-We look for the resurrection of the dead,
+We look for the resurrection of the dead, and the life of the world to come.
+Amen.

 The Prayers of the People